caskandavor/pyFiniteElements/FErez_firststeps.md

 First, the right hand side needs to be computed using [LAPACK's DSPMV](https://netlib.org/lapack/explore-html/d7/d15/group__double__blas__level2_gab746575c4f7dd4eec72e8110d42cefe9.html).
 Then, using [LAPACK's DPOSV](https://netlib.org/lapack/explore-html/dc/de9/group__double_p_osolve_ga9ce56acceb70eb6484a768eaa841f70d.html) the equation can be solved for ΔA.
 In this way, at step m+1, we compute A@(m+1) = A@(m) + DeltaA@(m+1) (for the very first step, the linear system is solved to serve as an estimate).

 Each time the potential vector is computed, the [flux density](https://en.wikipedia.org/wiki/Magnetic_field) B is calculated from it (B = ∇ ⨯ A).
 Note that the values of B (constant for each element made of 3 nodes) are less precise than the ones of A (at each node).
-You may thus increase the number of elements for better localized values.
-The default number of layers in the air-gap is 3 (no plan to change it for now) so it gives a dense mesh at its neighbourghood.
+You may thus increase the number of elements for better localised values.
+The default number of layers in the air-gap is 3 (no plan to change it for now) so it gives a dense mesh at its neighbourhood.

-The [torque computation](https://en.wikipedia.org/wiki/Torque) is not the most precize.
+The [torque computation](https://en.wikipedia.org/wiki/Torque) is not the most precise.
 I use the simplest method which is the [Maxwell stress tensor](https://en.wikipedia.org/wiki/Maxwell_stress_tensor) which basically solves the integral of:

 Brad x Btan x r³